-Importantly, our framework can easily accommodate the scenarios when both outcome and confounders have missing values and when the missing data are missing not at random.
-In the former case, we only need to add the imputation step for the missing outcomes.
-In the latter case, we only need to modify the imputation model by further considering the missing data probability model in the data likelihood function.
+Importantly, our framework can easily accommodate scenarios in which both the outcome and the confounders have missing values, and when the missing data are missing not at random (MNAR).
+In the former case, we need only add the imputation step for the missing outcomes.
+In the latter case, we need to modify the imputation model by further considering the missing data probability model in the data likelihood function.
 Our research is likely to bridge the advantages of MI and its wide applications in causal inference and missing data analyses.

 The rest of the paper is organized as follows.
-Section 2 introduces general asymptotically linear estimators and illustrates with common estimators in causal inference.
-Section 3 describes the general MI to fill in missing values that facilitate full sample estimators.
-Section 4 presents the martingale representation for the MI estimators and the wild bootstrap inference procedure and establishes its validity.
-Section 5 extends the proposed method to the scenario with other causal estimands, the scenario where both outcome and the confounders have missing values and the scenario where the confounders are missing not at random.
-In Section 6, we evaluate the finite sample performance of the proposed method using simulation studies.
-In Section 7, we apply the proposed wild bootstrap inference method to a U.S. National Health and Nutrition Examination Survey data.
-Section 8 concludes.
+Section 2 introduces general asymptotically linear estimators and common estimators in causal inference.
+Section 3 describes the general MI used to fill in missing values that facilitate full-sample estimators.
+Section 4 presents the martingale representation for the MI estimators and the wild bootstrap inference procedure, and establishes its validity.
+Section 5 extends the proposed method to scenarios with other causal estimands, those in which both the outcome and the confounders have missing values, and those in which the confounders are MNAR.
+In Section 6, we evaluate the finite-sample performance of the proposed method using simulation studies.
+In Section 7, we apply the proposed wild bootstrap inference method to data from a U.S. National Health and Nutrition Examination Survey.
+Section 8 concludes the paper.